 How Can You Avoid Formation of Evaporation Lines?

-You should always read the literature that comes with the test and look for instructions on when to read your results.
+You should always read the literature that comes with the test and look for instructions on when to interpret your results.
 Usually, home pregnancy tests have a reaction time of three to five minutes.
-While some tests are no longer accurate after a certain amount of time, others have been known to pick up Human Chorionic Gonadotropin (hCG) after a longer period of time than is recommended.
+While some tests are no longer accurate after a certain amount of time, others have been known to pick up Human Chorionic Gonadotropin (hCG) after a more extended time than is recommended.
 You can only know for sure by testing again a few days later.
 If you don't see a positive result in the amount of time that the manufacturer states, you should not rely on that test result.
-Evaporation lines can cause confusion if the home pregnancy test is not interpreted within the clinically recommended time frame.
+Evaporation lines can be confusing if the home pregnancy test is not interpreted within the clinically recommended time frame.